 As the financial landscape evolves, so do security measures.
 The future might witness advancements such as biometric authentication and dynamic security codes, continually raising the bar against potential threats.

-Credit cards, while facilitating seamless transactions, harbor the risk of fraud.
 In response, credit card companies devised security features like the Card Verification Value (CVV), Card Verification Code (CVC), or Card Identification Number (CID), collectively known as credit card security codes.
-This article delves into the purpose and historical context of these codes, exploring their critical role in securing online and phone transactions.

 Tracing the Roots: A Necessity in the Era of E-commerce